IALSA/IalsaSynthesis/libs/documents/architecture.md

 Conference/Project Specific Repositories, (eg Ialsa-2015-Portland repo)
 =============================================
-Each conference will be unique, and require its own code and structure that can't be completely encapsulted in the `IalsaSytnthesis` package (above) or the `IalsaPresentation` repository (below).
+Each conference will be unique, and require its own code and structure that can't be completely encapsulated in the `IalsaSytnthesis` package (above) or the `IalsaPresentation` repository (below).
 Here are some of the functions that may fall in this category.
 There are still some code that lives in the IalsaSynthesis package, but runs on the server.
 The locations of some ideal boundaries are still fuzzy to me.

   * Collect all models within a study.
   * Collect all studies within the conference.